varmox/ygeonline/content/post/vsan-2-node.md

 Just consider the following:

 - Expanding your vSAN 2-Node Cluster to a 3-Node Cluster can be a little bit tricky.
 - If your setup vMotion vmk on the direct attached links, plan you migration path.
-If you want to migrate from other vSphere Clusters, additional vMotion vmks should be created.
+If you want to migrate from other vSphere Clusters, additional vMotion vmks should be created (which have a L3 Uplink to your network).

 #### vSAN Witness